xxyzzzq/quex/doc/source-old/character-encoding/converter_helper.rst

 for ``char``.
 Depending on the size of ``wchar_t`` the output may either be UCS4, i.e. UTF32, or UTF16 for systems where ``sizeof(wchar_t) == 2``.

-Moreover, converters from the buffer's codec to UTF8, UTF16, UTF32, ``char`` and ``wchar_t`` are provided for each generated lexical analyzer.
+Moreover, converters from the buffer's encoding to UTF8, UTF16, UTF32, ``char`` and ``wchar_t`` are provided for each generated lexical analyzer.
 For Unicode code based buffers the required functions are declared and implemented by including::